 - 1.1.
 Merton's Local Plan is the detailed development plan for Merton, containing the overall borough-wide planning strategy and detailed planning policies and allocates sites for new development. - 1.2.
 Merton's Policies Map is being revised at the same time, which will designate land for specific uses, such as open spaces, town centre boundaries, neighbourhood parades and nature conservation. - 1.3.
 Once adopted, the plans and the map will be the main reference point guiding planning decisions in the borough, replacing Merton's Sites and Policies Plan 2014 and Merton's Core Planning Strategy 2011. - 1.4.
 The new Local Plan was started in late 2017; it has been prepared in line with statutory regulations, informed and improved by a total of nine months of public consultation, local and national research and the latest data from a variety of sources.
 The plans are in general conformity with the Mayor's London Plan 2021 and the National Planning Policies Framework 2019. - 1.5.
 This report recommends that Cabinet recommends that council resolves to - submit the Local Plan and Policies Map to the Secretary of State for an examination in public by an independent Planning Inspector.
 This is preceded by pre-submission public consultation. - Agree the timetable for production set out in Section 5 of this report, which will amend Merton's Local Development Scheme. - delegate amendments to the documents that arise between 23rd June 2021 and the receipt of the Planning Inspector's final report to the Director of Environment and Regeneration, Chris Lee, in consultation with the Cabinet Member for Housing, Regeneration and the Climate Emergency, Councillor Martin Whelton. - 1.6.
-On 01 July 2021, the cross-party Borough Plan Advisory Committee will consider the Local Plan. - 1.7.
+On 22nd June 2021, Merton's Cabinet resolved the recommendations in this report.
+Following the Borough Plan Advisory Committee, the decision will be considered by full council at their meeting on 7th July 2021 - 1.7.
 Councillors are also considering the following reports in June /July 2021 as supplementary planning documents to help deliver the Local Plan: - Merton's air quality guidance - Merton's borough character study - Merton's small sites toolkit